 You’re staying out of fear

 Leaving an alcoholic spouse is an incredibly difficult decision, and it’s normal to feel overwhelmed by fears and uncertainties.
+About half of marriages where one partner has a drinking problem end in divorce.
 You might be concerned about child custody, financial stability if your spouse is the primary provider, or even where you’ll live.
 You may also worry about how they’ll react or how they’ll manage without your support.
 These are all valid and deeply personal concerns.

 Speaking with a trusted mental health professional or someone in your support network can help you navigate these emotions and explore your options.
 Together, you can address your fears, gain clarity, and start building a path forward—whether that means finding ways to stay or making the decision to leave.